 Brick Wall Committee: Members who have been with the club for a period of time have the opportunity to present a “Brick Wall” to our Brick Wall Committee for interactive assistance with the researcher.
 Sometimes the Wall is breached and sometimes the help is in the form of new ideas or methods for research.

 Library: The OGG maintains various subscriptions to genealogy magazines, as well as managing a collection of books and CDs.
 Materials are kept in our library at the O’Malley Annex and may be borrowed by members.
 A listing of our holdings can be found on our website.
 Our Librarian keeps a log for signing materials in and out.
 All items should be returned in a timely manner; usually the next week.

 We welcome new members and are pleased to have you join us.
-If you have questions or would like to check our meeting schedule, please contact one of the following officers:
+If you have questions or would like to check our meeting schedule or discuss the group, please contact one of the following officers:

 President: Don Graham